jetify-com/devbox/examples/stacks/django/README.md

 ### Setting up the Project

 1. Install [Devbox](https://www.jetpack.io/devbox/docs/installing_devbox/).
-1. Run `devbox init` to create a new Devbox project in your directory.
+1. Run `devbox create --template django` to create a new Devbox project in your directory.
-1. Install Python and PostgreSQL with `devbox install python python310Packages.pip openssl postgresql`.
+1. Install Python and PostgreSQL with `devbox install`.
 This will also install the Devbox plugins for pip (which sets up your .venv directory) and PostgreSQL.
 1. Copy the requirements.txt and `todo_project` directory into the root folder of your project
-1. Start a devbox shell with `devbox shell`, then activate your virtual environment and install your requirements using the commands below.
+1. Start a devbox shell with `devbox shell`.
+This will activate your virtual environment and install your requirements using the commands below.

    ```bash
    source $VENV_DIR/bin/activate
    pip install -r requirements.txt
    ```

-   You can also add these lines to your `init_hook` to automatically activate your venv whenever you start your shell
+   These lines are already added to your `init_hook` to automatically activate your venv.

 ### Setting up the Database